What is a cold?

 Most colds last for about 1 week, but some can last longer.
 The cough may linger.
 It may last up to 3 weeks.

-If your child has a fever with the cold, the fever usually happens at the beginning of the cold, and lasts for 3 to 5 days.
+Your child may have a fever with the cold.
+A fever usually happens at the beginning of the cold, and lasts for 3 to 5 days.

 The influenza virus causes a respiratory infection with high fevers that can last up to 7 days.